mairasamary/blockpy-server/README.md

 * Email server settings
 * Debug/Test flags for Flask (True if you're just locally developing)

 You need to create some folders.
 I know it's weird that we have two log folders - that needs to be fixed.
+There's a makefile command (`make create_directories`) that will create the following:

 * `static/uploads/` - This is where we put user uploaded files.
 * `static/uploads/submission_blocks/` - Images of students' block get uploaded here.